IRISH STUDENT AWARDS

 Watch our webinar on 2017-2018 Fulbright Irish Awards.

-- be an Irish citizen, or an E.U. citizen living in the Republic of Ireland for the past three years
+- be an Irish citizen, or E.U. citizen living in ROI for the past 3+ years

 - be a current or prospective postgraduate student with a minimum 2.1 (See FAQs)